bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ### Version 2.7.5

+* Added callbackAutoGeoSuccess callback that fires after the geolocation API returns a successful result.
-* Added callbackFormVals callback so form values can be utilized.
+* Added callbackFormVals callback that fires after the form values have been processed from the form.
 * Fixed issue where HTML5 Geolocation was skipped when using the fullMapStartBlank setting.

 ### Version 2.7.4